mattriley/node-module-composer/README-TEMPLATE.md

 qux
 ```

-Here's how these modules might be composed manually:
+Here's how these modules would be composed manually:

 ```js
 const moduleB = {};